Griselinia littoralis: Predation

 Griselinia littoralis is susceptible to grazing herbivores and predators such as goat, deer, possums and insects.
 These predators graze on the leaves of this species however Griselinia littoralis is generally a healthy and dense shrub that withstands foraging adequately.

 Other information

-Griselina littoralis bark was traditionally used by Maori as medicine to treat skin infections before modern medicine became available.
+Griselina littoralis bark was traditionally used by Māori as medicine to treat skin infections before modern medicine became available.
 The name littoralis of this broadleaf species means "growing by the sea".
 Griselinia littoralis is commonly used as a hedge or screen as it is a hardy shrub that can be clipped back easily and looks good all year round with minimal maintenance.
 This plant is a good coastal hedge resisting winds, especially in harsh coastal environment.

 In cultivation in the UK, Griselinia littoralis and the cultivar 'Variegata' have won the Royal Horticultural Society's Award of Garden Merit.